Parkinson’s is partly an autoimmune disease, study finds

-The study, led by scientists at Columbia University Medical Center (CUMC) and the La Jolla Institute for Allergy and Immunology, was published today in the Advance Online edition of Nature.
+The study, led by scientists at Columbia University Medical Center (CUMC) and the La Jolla Institute for Immunology, was published today in the Advance Online edition of Nature.

 “The idea that a malfunctioning immune system contributes to Parkinson’s dates back almost 100 years,” said study co-leader David Sulzer, PhD, professor of neurobiology (in psychiatry, neurology and pharmacology) at CUMC.
 “But until now, no one has been able to connect the dots.
 Our findings show that two fragments of alpha-synuclein, a protein that accumulates in the brain cells of people with Parkinson’s, can activate the T cells involved in autoimmune attacks.